relevance/elzar/USAGE.md

 instances in the AWS console.
 Name your instance accordingly.

-If this step completes successfully, it will display the ID of the instance as well as its public IP address.
+If this step completes successfully, it will display the ID of the instance, which you'll use in the next step, as well as its public IP address.
 For example:

 ```
 Finished Provisioning Server